HalineTamaoki/github-search/README.md

 This project connects to the GitHub API, and creates a web application that allows searching for the user by his/her username and returns their data, as well as their repositories and those starred.

+## Install
+Clone this repository and install it dependencies with this command:

+$ npm install

 ## Running